NatanCostaWar/PHP_PizzaSystem/README.md

 ?>
 ```

-<p>Observation: To avoid erros i recommend always keep the file struct like:</p>
+<p>Observation: To avoid erros i recommend always keep the folder struct like:</p>

 ```
 PizzaSystem